benedict909/bih-alignment/README.md

 git clone https://github.com/benedict909/bih-alignment
 ```

-And install the required conda environment into your BIH cluster conda workspace like so:
+And install the required conda environment (which has all required packages) into your BIH cluster conda workspace like so:

 ```
 conda env create -f bih-alignment/alignmentenv_20220905.yml